polterguy/polterguy.github.io/index.md

 and throughput, making it scale at least 5 times as well as an Entity Framework solution.
-In addition, its generated code has an extremely high quality, and will for the most parts, perfectly obey by all coding standards, and/or automated tools that are measuring code quality - Such as for instance TSlint, SonarCube, etc. In neutral tests, Magic has shown to outperform the average (human) software developer by 10x on code quality, using neutral and objective metrics measuring quality.
+In addition, its generated code has an extremely high quality, and will for the most parts, perfectly obey by all coding standards, and/or automated tools that are measuring code quality - Such as for instance TSlint, SonarQube, etc. In neutral tests, Magic has shown to outperform the average (human) software developer by 10x on code quality, using neutral and objective metrics measuring quality.
 This results in that your resulting Magic application is extremely easy to maintain and modify if the need should arise.